 Counties Manukau - Auckland

-Counties Manukau DHB covers the South Auckland region.
-When I head to the main hospital for the morning, the sun is shining; by now it is mid-April and it really could have gone either way.
+Counties Manukau District Health Board covers the South Auckland region.
+On the day that I am visiting, when I head to the main hospital for the morning, the sun is shining; by now it is mid-April and it could have gone either way.
 I live on the North Shore and as a one-car family this was a good opportunity to try the commute.
-I jumped on a ferry at 7:15am and caught a train from Britomart straight to the entrance of Middlemore Hospital for 8:05am.
+I jumped on a ferry at 7.15am and caught a train from Britomart straight to the entrance of Middlemore Hospital for 8.05am.
 Nice.

-The region itself offers you the best of New Zealand: the geographical spread means that you can work in an urban or rural area.
+The geographical spread that Counties covers means that you can work in an urban or rural area.
 The community teams in the south have the smaller regional feel and the main hospital, Middlemore, is that short train journey from the city centre.
-If you consider yourself to be proactive, energetic and a good communicator who can think outside the box, then Counties Manukau could be the DHB for you.
+If you consider yourself to be proactive, energetic and a good communicator who can think outside the box, then Counties Manukau could be the District Health Board for you.

 The regional information is based on my own opinions from visits and from talking with locals at the time of visiting.
 I have had a knack of visiting on days when the weather has played its part - at each location the sun has been shining.
 In fairness, some regions I have visited more than others: my parents live in Whangarei so I understand what tropical rain means; I am aware that a rainy day in Wellington with a ‘Southerly’ wind would not afford quite the same charm as the sunny clear day I experienced, but an experience nonetheless.